Lima9092/LimaMike/README.md

 - DataGridView for data display with row numbers
 - Support for row and column selection
 - Alternating row colors and error cell highlighting
+- Comprehensive logging system
+- CSV parsing with support for quoted fields